IHDCYH Institute Advisory Board Members – Biographies

 Scientist, Robarts Research Institute

 Dr. Rieder obtained his MD at the University of Saskatchewan in 1980 and Ph.D. at the University of Toronto in 1992.
 His paediatric residency training was at Children's Hospital of Michigan followed by fellowships in Paediatric Emergency Medicine and Clinical Pharmacology at the Hospital for Sick Children in Toronto.
 He is a Distinguished University Professor in the Departments of Paediatrics, Physiology and Pharmacology and Medicine at Western University and a Scientist at the Robarts Research Institute.
 He is a member of the Drug Therapy Committee of the CPS and has served as a consultant to Health Canada, the NIH, the MRC and the Council of Canadian Academies.
 Dr. Rieder's research focuses on drug and food safety and optimal therapeutics in children.
-His work is supported by Genome Canada, CIHR and NSERC.
-Dr. Rieder has published 4 books, 33 book chapters and over 300 peer-reviewed manuscripts and has trained more than 50 fellows and graduate students.
+His work is supported by Genome Canada, CIHR, NIH and NSERC.
+Dr. Rieder has published 4 books, 34 book chapters and over 300 peer-reviewed manuscripts and has trained more than 50 fellows and graduate students.
 His work has resulted in the creation of two new Canadian companies.
-He received many awards including the 1994 and 1996 Young Investigator of the Year for the Canadian and American Societies of Clinical Pharmacology, Senior Investigator Award of the Canadian Society of Clinical Pharmacology, the Academic Leadership Award in Clinical Investigation from the Paediatric Chairs of Canada, the Sumner Yaffe Lifetime Achievement Award for Pediatric Pharmacotherapy and Fellowships from the Canadian Academy of Health Sciences and the British Pharmacology Society.
-He holds the CIHR-GSK Chair in Paediatric Clinical Pharmacology, the only endowed Chair in Paediatric Clinical Pharmacology in Canada and has served as President of the Canadian Society of Pharmacology and Therapeutics.
+He received many awards including the 1994 and 1996 Young Investigator of the Year for the Canadian and American Societies of Clinical Pharmacology, Senior Investigator Award of the Canadian Society of Clinical Pharmacology, the Academic Leadership Award in Clinical Investigation from the Paediatric Chairs of Canada, the Sumner Yaffe Lifetime Achievement Award for Pediatric Pharmacotherapy and Fellowships from the Canadian Academy of Health Sciences, the British Pharmacology Society and the Canadian Society of Pharmacology & Therapeutics.
+He has served as President of the Canadian Society of Pharmacology and Therapeutics and is the Senior International Editor of the British Journal of Clinical Pharmacology.

 Bukola (Oladunni) Salami, RN, MN, PhD